Sarah Storey had the honour of winning Great Britain’s first Paralympic gold medal of London 2012 yesterday (August 31st).

 If the Paralympics GB squad is to improve on its Beijing Games performance then cycling is seen as a crucial area.
 Great Britain picked up 17 golds in cycling at the last Paralympic Games and so far the squad remains on target to continue that success in London.

-People enjoying top hotels in London are being reminded by Transport for London to plan their travel carefully during the Paralympic Games, especially as the special Olympic Game lanes remain in use until September 9th.
+People enjoying best hotels London are being reminded by Transport for London to plan their travel carefully during the Paralympic Games, especially as the special Olympic Game lanes remain in use until September 9th.